-"Because of the house of the Lord our God I will seek your good."
-Psalm 122:9
+"Because of the house of the Lord our God I will seek thy good."-Psaim exxii 9.

-THIS promise is made to the people, the citizens, of Jerusalem; but of course, we, as Christians, must understand the words to mean the Christian Jerusalem.
-The Jerusalem spoken of in this chapter, while it refers to the typical Jerusalem, means ultimately the new Jerusalem, that new state of things brought about by mediation, by regeneration, and which will be confirmed and established by the resurrection at the last day.
+This promise is made to the people, the citizens, of Jerusalem; but of course we, as Christians, must understand the words to mean the Christian Jerusalem.
+The Jerusalem spoken of in this chapter, while it refers to the typical Jerusalem, means ultimately the new Jerusalem,-that new state of things brought about by mediation, by regeneration, and which will be confirmed and established by the resurrection at the last day.
 There are four things fairly implied in the language of the text.
 First, the citizens, the persons on whose behalf the Lord will seek good.
-Secondly, the way in which the Savior has sought the good of this city, or this people.
-Thirdly, how the Lord seeks their good in his dealings with them; and, Fourthly, that it is our highest honor and best, employment to seek the good of this heavenly city, as well as to seek the city itself.
+Secondly, the way in which the Saviour has sought the good of this city, or this people.
+Thirdly, how the Lord seeks their good in his dealings with them; and, Fourthly, that it is our highest honour and best employment to seek the good of this heavenly city, as well as to seek the city itself.